2sic/app-jobs/readme.md

 * 2022-06 v02.02.00
     * Replaced all base classe with their 2sxc 14 equivalents
     * Removed all GetService<> and started to use the new ServiceKit14
+* 2023-03 v03.00.00
+    * Added Registration Formular with App Settings
+    * Started to use the new Hybrid.Api15